pdxcat/nixmentors/lab-static-web/README.md

 <a>Wikipedia</a>
 ```

 This will display the "Wikipedia" text as a link, but the link won't go anywhere.
 In most browsers it will just reload the current page.
-We have to specify at least oen more attribute to give it enough information to make a useful link:
+We have to specify at least one more attribute to give it enough information to make a useful link:

 ```html
 <a href="https://en.wikipedia.org/wiki/Main_Page" target="_blank" title="The free encyclopedia">Wikipedia</a>